What Does CCW Stand For?

 A concealed handgun permit is typically given to those who are 21 or older, have no criminal background, and can pass a basic firearms training course.
 With this type of permit, you cannot carry your weapon into restricted areas like schools, government buildings, jails/prisons, mental hospitals, etc., and doesn’t cover other weapons such as knives.

-A CCW permit allows for anyone at least 18 to carry concealed weapons and not just handguns.
+A CCW permit allows anyone at least 18 to carry concealed weapons and not just handguns.
 That could include knives, brass knuckles, or other weapons.
 Obviously, the laws of each state are different and this statement might not apply to your state.

 CCW Wrap Up